seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **JESSICA**
 Here, catch this casket; it is worth the pains.
-I am glad ’tis night, you do not look on me,
+I am glad 'tis night, you do not look on me,
 For I am much ashamed of my exchange:
 But love is blind and lovers cannot see
 The pretty follies that themselves commit;